jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 While Instagram users are primarily interested in the quality of your photo, if you have great photos, they are far more likely to read your caption.
 If they read your caption, a few things will happen that greatly contribute to the likelihood of success on the platform, all of which are related to increasing your engagement.

-This article will teach you everything you need to take your instagram engagement to the next level.
+This article will teach you everything you need to take your Instagram engagement to the next level.

-{% include widgets/toc.html heading="How to write Instagram captions that increase engagement" list-items="Learn the Instagram Algorithm, Use hashtags, Write long captions, Give value, Have strong opinions, Use common sense, Take advantage of the first sentence" list-ids="learn-the-instagram-algorithm, use-hashtags, write-long-captions, give-value, have-strong-opinions, use-common-sense, take-advantage-of-the-first-sentence" %}

 ## Learn the Instagram Algorithm

 The number goal for you on Instagram is to increase engagement.

-The Instagram algorithm uses your rate of engagement to determine the popularity of a post.
+The Instagram algorithm uses your engagement rate to determine a post's popularity.
 The more popular a post, the more it's shown in the user feed of your followers.
 How exactly does the algorithm figure out your engagement rate and use it to make your posts more popular?

 The individual engagement metrics (likes, comments, shares, and saves) on a single post are added, then divided by your total number of followers.
 As the result of this operation increases, more people are shown the post.

 This also helps the post appear on various discover pages and be more competitive in the rankings (more on how to do this by choosing relevant hashtags later in the post).
-This is another reason why engagement is important: it makes your Instagram profile easier to discover and with that ease of discoverability comes&nbsp;
+This is another reason why engagement is important: it makes your Instagram profile easier to discover, and with that ease of discoverability comes&nbsp;

 A reasonable engagement rate on a non-promoted post is anywhere from 2-3%.
 Anything more than 3% is exceptional.
 I’ve seen 4% a few times.
 I don’t know anyone who gets 5% on a post or their account without promotion.